The higher education master's Class of 2025.

 Assistantship/Employment: Puerto Rican/Latin American Cultural Center

 Bio: My name is Andrea McGrath (she/her), and I am excited to be a new Husky!
 I graduated from the University of Mary Washington (UMW) with a bachelor's degree in Sociology and Spanish with a minor in Social Justice.
 I worked a year after graduation at UMW in the Office of Student Activities and Engagement as their programming assistant.
-I got to plan many fun events and had a blast doing so, but my heart is in Orientation!
+I got to plan many fun events and had a blast doing so, but my heart is in orientation!
 I am passionate about student leadership development and student sense of belonging.

 I am originally from Virginia although I have moved around my whole life since I grew up as a Foreign Service brat.
 My parents definitely gave me the travel bug and I love to explore new places!
 When I can I try to make time for hobbies such as pottery